 - Persona creation

-Before conducting the research, my client had planned to make an extremely simple system — so simple that none of the clients I interviewed could have used it.
+Before conducting the research, my client had planned to make an extremely simple system.
+One so simple that none of the clients I interviewed could have used it.

 I provided suggestions on how to minimize feature development while also adding some of the critical features for their users.
 That’s also how I ranked the personas, and why I recommended not supporting the tertiary persona.

 When the client’s team sat in on calls, they often wanted to immediately make changes – based on just that interview alone.
 So my role also included helping them with patience for the research process.

 They also expressed surprise at how deep I was going with the clients.
 Many thought they merely needed to say: